Knitting bags **

 Riina describes her work as follows: "The inspiration for me lies in the traditional way of life, doing things with your own hands for yourself and the closest people around you.
 You would like to protect them not only from bad weather, but from anything bad that could come across.
 I would like to use that kind of thinking in my work, even in modern design."

 The women on Estonian islands are known for being hard-working - knitting bag was a woman's companion basically everywhere until the beginning of 20th century.
 Knitting could be done anywhere, specially while travelling.
 An old saying from Vormsi island consideres a woman without a knitting piece to be sitting like a man.
 On Kihnu island, the skills of making cotton knitting bags and carrying them around has been preserved until nowadays.

 In the workshop, a knitting bag based on traditional Estonian knitting bags is made.
-Scraps of cotton fabric were traditionally used.
+Traditionally, scraps of cotton fabric were used.
 The bag will be made from either square pieces or strips of cotton fabric, much like the style of fabrics that were used to make the knitting bags on the Estonian islands.
-The main focus will be on the bags collected from Kihnu and Saaremaa islands.
-On Saaremaa, knitting bags with round bottom were also made.
-Participants can choose to make a rectangular or a round-bottomed knitting bag.
-The finished size of the bag will be approx. 24x30 cm.

-Participants can bring their own materials and also “trade” them with others at the workshop to create their own bag.
-The participationfee includes the useage of sewing machines and a choice of fabrics needed to make one knitting bag.
+Participants can also bring their own fabrics if they wish.
+The participation fee includes the usage of sewing machines and a choice of fabrics needed to make one knitting bag.

 This workshop is not suitable for beginners.
 Basic sewing skills are required.